example42/psick/docs/change_process.md

 Whenever we push changes to a feature branch, a set of basic syntax tests may be automatically triggered by our CI tool.
 We can check their status looking at the relevant pipeline.

-##### Simplified Alternative using development branch
+##### Simplified Alternative using integration branch

-For trivial or express cases we might decide to skip the creation of a feature branch and make our changes directly on the development branch.
+For trivial or express cases we might decide to skip the creation of a feature branch and make our changes directly on the integration branch.

 In such a case the git workflow would be slightly simplified:

-    git checkout development
+    git checkout integration
-    git pull origin development
+    git pull origin integration
     vi ....
 [Edit files and eventually test them locally via Vagrant] git add <changed/file[s]>
     git commit -m "Description #22"
-    git push origin development
+    git push origin integration

 ##### Simplified Alternative using web interface